MAGIC: Mastering Physical Adversarial Generation in Context through Collaborative LLM Agents: Experiments

-\textbf{Metrics.} We evaluate the effectiveness of the patch with Attack Success Rate (ASR).
-ASR measures the percentage of successful attacks that deceive the target object detector, indicating the attack’s effectiveness.
-It has a range from 0 to 100, where higher values signifying greater success.
+\textbf{Metrics.} We evaluate the patches' attack performance by Attack Success Rate (ASR), which measures the percentage of the patches that successfully deceived the target object detector.
+ASR has a range from 0 to 100, where higher values signifying greater adversarial attack performance.